TouiNishikawa/pathological_criteria_based_AI/README.md

 # pathological_criteria_based_AI

-Download [this file]() and put into this directory.
+1. Download [this file]() and put into this directory.

-Code is in the notebook: "UroSegNet.ipynb".
+2. Put the test image which you want to try into the folder:"0_pre_seg_img/all"

-Put the test image which you want to try into the folder:"0_pre_seg_img/all"
+3. Code is in the notebook: "UroSegNet.ipynb".